UrsidaeWasTaken/Uno-Game/README.md

 ![alt text][logo]
 An implementation of the popular **_UNO Card Game_** using Python.

+**Master** - The stable and official version.
+Only updated with fully tested and playable version, not for unstable or features in development.
+Currently old/original UNO Game version.

+**Develop** - Latest development and features for next release.
+All approved features will be added into here and devloped on until stable enough for release.
+Currently fixing bugs and revisiting optimisation.

+**Features** - Experimental features that are unstable and not fully tested.
+Approved features will be moved into the Develop branch until good enough for release.

 <code>&nbsp;</code>

 **2-4 Players**.
 Each player starts with 7 cards each.
 The game follows basic Uno rules.